 It is not clear if the Ikatan codfish station buildings and dock survived to merge with the new Ikatan PAF salmon cannery.
 The canned salmon industry did not take off locally until the PAF King Cove cannery was established in 1911, the Ikatan cannery was built in 1917 and the False Pass cannery in 1919.
 Salt salmon, however, was being produced at Thin Point and other locations in the area, starting in the 1890's and it isn't clear if this was happening at Ikatan.
 "Small salteries have been operated at different places....
 The plants have usually been rude and primitive affairs and were operated whenever the price of salted salmon was high enough to justify same.
 As the ownership, and the location in many instances changed frequently, no attempt has been made even to list them".
 5

-The official population of Ikatan in 1920 was 5 although the summer salmon season worker population was probably around 125.
-There is no official data for later censuses until 1950 when 29 people were reported by the State as living in Ikatan.2 However, from the names on the census sheets, it is clear that about 15 people, who are reported for the 1930 census as living in "Unimak Villages", actually lived in Ikatan.
+The official population of Ikatan in 1920 was only 5 although the summer salmon season worker population was probably around 125.
+The 1930 census data for Ikatan was included on the "Unimak Village" sheet and it is clear from the names that about 15 of these people actually lived in Ikatan.

 Ikatan village is located in a spectacular natural setting.
 This view from the air is towards the west-northwest, with Ikatan Peninsula behind the camera.
 Several buildings from the old village can be seen on the point of land at the lower left.
 To the right is Ikatan Bay.
 To the left is Otter Cove, locally known as Banjo Bay.
 The neck section of the broad flatland is the isthmus of Ikatan, connecting Ikatan Peninsula with Unimak Island.
 This isthmus was created only in about 1890; see the False Pass/Isanotski Strait page on this website for details.
 Before that, Ikatan Peninsula was actually an island called Ikatok.
 The community of False Pass is located on Unimak island about 7 miles to the northwest, on Isanotski Strait.